bespoke-silicon-group/hb_starlite/README.md

 #### Compile with -O3

-You'll get more accurate measurements if aggresive compiler optimizations are turned on.
+You'll get more accurate measurements if aggressive compiler optimizations are turned on.

 #### Preventing Compiler Inlining